lipemorais/building-your-first-api-with-django-and-django-rest-framework/docs/index.md

     def create(self, request):
         """
-        List the resources, albums in this case
+        Create a new resource, albums in this case
         """
         pass

     def retrieve(self, request, pk=None):
         """
-        Retrieve a single resources, album in this case
+        Retrieve a single resource, album in this case
         """
         pass